 May 2022 has seen 33 mass shootings so far

-There have been 33 mass shootings in the US since the start of the month, according to Gun Violence Archive data
+There have been 33 mass shootings in the US since the start of the month, including in Buffalo, New York, and California, according to Gun Violence Archive data

 The United States was rocked by mass shootings over the weekend that claimed at least 11 lives from coast to coast.
 All in, data show the U.S. has seen 33 mass shootings since the start of this month to May 15.